Complaints Policy

 3.1 Tombolo Academy believes that staff, parents and students are committed to working closely together to provide the best educational opportunities for every child.
 The school is committed to the development of professional, trusting and cooperative relationships between the school, parents and the school community.

 3.3 Tombolo Academy is committed to child safety and has a zero tolerance of child abuse.
 Any complaint related to child safety will be given the highest priority and attention.
-Complaints relating to Aboriginal children, children from culturally and linguistically diverse backgrounds, children with disabilities, and children who are vulnerable will be managed with appropriate care, support and attention.
+Staff and volunteers must report child abuse to relevant authorities, whether or not there is a legal obligation to report it and must cooperate with law enforcement.
+Complaints relating to Aboriginal children, children from culturally and linguistically diverse backgrounds, children with disabilities, and children who are vulnerable, will be managed with appropriate care, support and attention.
 Concerns raised in relation to the Child Safe Standards will be managed in accordance with the school’s Child Safe Standards Policy and be given the highest priority.

 3.4 It is not always possible to respond to complaints received from an anonymous source and, by definition, it is not possible for the school to communicate any resolution or response to the person making the complaint.
 The school will always act when anonymous concerns about child safety are raised.

-3.5 The complaints policy and procedures are intended to be conciliatory, nonadversarial and non-legal.
-All those involved in the making and handling of complaints should be treated with dignity and respect, and that complaints should never give rise to victimisation or reprisal.
+3.5 The complaints policy and procedures are intended to be conciliatory, non-adversarial, and non-legal.
+All those involved in the making and handling of complaints should be treated with dignity and respect and complaints should never give rise to victimisation or reprisal.

 Principles governing the way in which complaints are handled